 The application should describe (in no more than 750 words, excluding budget):

 - The material or collection to be used, and approximate scope (how many items)

 - The main research questions that motivate the choice of material or collection, and current ideas about future applications of the dataset

 - Any copyright, privacy, intellectual property or other concerns that might prevent the publication of the data in an open access format.

 - If the project requires digitization of Princeton University Library materials, a summary of discussions with PUL librarians or curators

 - Itemized budget, including any outstanding or planned funding requests

-Applications will be peer-reviewed by the CDH Faculty Executive Committee.
+Applications will be reviewed by the CDH Faculty Executive Committee.

-Proposals should be submitted as a PDF file to Natalia Ermolaev at firstname.lastname@example.org.
+Application material should be sent as a single PDF file to firstname.lastname@example.org